-Plan Bay Area 2013, the Bay Area's Sustainable Communities Strategy as required by Senate Bill 375, is undergoing update by regional agencies - the Metropolitan Transportation Commission and the Association of Bay Area Governments.
-The Strategy links regional transportation funding with housing and jobs and must illustrate a reduction in vehicle miles traveled and greenhouse gas emissions for cars and light trucks.
-The update process is anticipated to be completed in 2017 with adoption of Plan Bay Area 2040.
+Plan Bay Area 2013, the Bay Area's Sustainable Communities Strategy as required by Senate Bill 375, is undergoing an update by the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG).
+The strategy links regional transportation funding with housing and jobs, and must illustrate a reduction in vehicle miles traveled and greenhouse gas emissions for cars and light trucks.
+The Council reviewed the Plan Bay Area 2040 Draft Preferred Scenario in October 2016, and a letter, signed by the Mayor, was submitted to MTC and ABAG identifying concerns with the housing and employment projections outlined in the document.
+On April 14, 2017, the Plan Bay Area 2040 Draft Plan and associated Draft Environmental Impact Report were released for public review and comment.
+Comments on the documents are due on June 1, 2017.